kdzial/bash-oneliners/README.md

 2. **am-ps** to check how much memory eat concrete proccess

-3. **chck-ind** to download and next check index.html for IP connected with indexing url
+3. **chck-ind** to download and then check index.html for IP connected with indexing url

 4. **duu** to constant check increasing of filesize